-Over 1800 graduate students would need to be matriculated to reach the number at the average of the "around 25 ranked" schools.
+Our fictitious top 25 school would have over 1,800 graduate students.
+Table 2 show significant variation on numbers of graduate students in the top 25 schools reviewed.
+The smallest is about 1000.
+While the largest is over 3200, the University of Florida is approximately 2600.
+Hence, we will estimate graduate students support varied over a LOW of 1000 students, MEDIUM of 1800 and HIGH of 2600.
 To be consistent with other top engineering schools we presume that these students will be 40% doctoral students and 60% master's students (Michigan distribution).
 We assume that all doctoral students are fully funded and master's students are half funded, although this latter estimate may be low.
-Presume that the graduate students are 75% out-of state.
-Current FSU graduate tuition rates are \$11,830 per year for a Florida resident and \$27,288 per year nonresident (http://financialaid.fsu.edu/apply/cost\grad.html).
+Presume that the graduate students are 75% out-of-state.
+Current FSU graduate tuition rates are \$11,830 per year for a Florida resident and \$27,288 per year non-resident

+(http://financialaid.fsu.edu/apply/cost\grad.html).
 Then their effective tuition is \$23,400 per student.
 Assume that a full stipend for a doctoral student is \$20,000/year, plus 30% benefits.
 Then each doctoral student costs approximately \$50,000/year to support.
 This is virtually identical to numbers calculated at Michigan ten years ago, and at the University of Oregon recently.
-The approximately 1800 graduate students would cost about \$63MM per year to financially support.
-If one assumes that master's students are not financially supported, then this reduces to about \$36MM.
+The 1,800 graduate students would cost about \$63 million per year to financially support.
+If one assumes that master's students are not financially supported, then this reduces to about \$36 million.
 However, that would be inconsistent with other universities ranked at this level.
+Hence, our MEDIUM estimate is \$63 million.
+The LOW estimate corresponds to 1000 graduate students and equals \$35 million.
+The HIGH estimate corresponding to 2600 students is \$91 million.
 These costs are typically born by federal grants, endowed fellowships and teaching assistantships.